-A pre-law minor can be combined with any major.
-It is also available as a concentration within the history major.
-A third option is to use the interdisciplinary major structure to customize a pre-law major.
+A pre-law minor can be combined with any major except for History Pre-law.
 This minor will prepare the student for success in taking the LSAT exam and in law school studies.

 Minor in pre-law studies

 18 credit hours

 - Courses selected from the following list 9

 - Engl 204, Expository Writing(3)